 This section gives some basic information about what CMV is, who is at risk and the difference between CMV and congenital CMV.

 Contracting CMV infection during pregnancy poses a risk to the developing baby, as some of these babies are born with permanent health problems.
 Others at risk include people with low immune systems, for example, people on chemotherapy, or who have had a transplant or who are HIV-positive.

 Is congenital CMV a rare condition?

 CMV is the most common infection passed from mother to unborn baby.

 The majority of babies born with congenital CMV will not have any symptoms at birth and will not suffer any long term problems.
 However, two or three babies are affected by the CMV virus every day in the UK – almost 1000 babies every year.
-Congenital CMV causes more birth defects and childhood deaths than Down’s Syndrome, Toxoplasmosis (from cat poo) or Listeriosis (from soft cheese).
+Congenital CMV is more common than Down's Syndrome and causes more birth defects and childhood deaths than Toxoplasmosis (from cat poo) or Listeriosis (from soft cheese).

 What is the difference between CMV & congenital CMV?

 Anyone can become infected with CMV.
 However, most healthy adults and children coming into contact with the virus will have few, if any, symptoms or long-term health problems.
 Congenital CMV is when CMV infection is transferred from the mother to the unborn baby during pregnancy.
 Some babies infected in this way will be born with birth defects.